 Additionally, he is a dedicated baseball coach for Cuyahoga Falls High School where he has coached both the Freshmen and Junior Varsity baseball teams.
+In his spare time, Jim volunteers at Pawsibilities Humane Society of Greater Akron, where he works with abused, neglected and homeless animals during their stay at the shelter.
 Jim and his wife Lori currently reside in Munroe Falls.

 Nichole Spates has worn many hats as an administrator, fundraiser, teacher of dance and English and a dancer/choreographer.
 She holds a B.S.
 Ed. in Dance from the University of Georgia and a M.S. in Dance from the University of Oregon.
 Nichole's experience in fundraising spans more than twelve years has included positions in the performing arts (dance and music), educational and parks-and recreation non-profit organizations and a major private university.
 Previously, she worked for four years as a dance educator at an elementary school and a university.
 More recently, she has worked in Budapest, Hungary, and Al-Khor, Qatar as a teacher of English as a Foreign Language.
 Nichole has also presented her choreography in small venues around New York City, and also in Florida, Oregon and South Carolina, and has performed in the work of colleagues.
 She understands firsthand the financial and administrative pressures facing artists and choreographers in the US today.
 She currently supports the creative work of several small dance companies and one theater company through freelance grant writing and fundraising consulting.
 When not working, she enjoys traveling, dancing and taking photographs.